jemimahmartinez/COMPSYS723_ASSIGNMENT1/README.md

 # Instructions

+Connections needed:
+- VGA adapter to connect to a VGA monitor
+- Power supply into the DE2-115 board
+- USB Blaster connection from the DE2-115 board to the computer that you are running and building the project on

 Instructions for running this assignment on a DE2-115 board:

 - Program the Nios II DE2-115 board using Quartus